 In the Jewish prayer book, the siddur, there are references to an “end of days”: the Temple in Jerusalem will be rebuilt, the dead who were righteous will be resurrected, and a figure known as the Messiah, or in Hebrew the Moshiach, will restore Israel to new-found glory.
 The word “Moshiach” means “anointed one,” and it refers to someone who is descended from King David who was anointed with oil as king.

-Partners with God in tikkun olam (repairing the world), we are called to help bring nearer the messianic age.
-We seek dialogue and joint action with people of other faiths in the hope that together we can bring peace, freedom and justice to our world.
-We are obligated to pursue tzedek (justice and righteousness), and to narrow the gap between the affluent and the poor, to act against discrimination and oppression, to pursue peace, to welcome the stranger, to protect the earth's biodiversity and natural resources, and to redeem those in physical, economic and spiritual bondage.
+Partners with God in tikkun olam (repairing the world), we are called to help bring the messianic age nearer.
+We seek dialogue and joint action with people of other faiths in the hope that together we can bring peace, freedom, and justice to our world.
+We are obligated to pursue tzedek (justice and righteousness), narrow the gap between the affluent and the poor, act against discrimination and oppression, pursue peace, welcome the stranger, protect the earth's biodiversity and natural resources, and redeem those in physical, economic, or spiritual bondage.
 In so doing, we reaffirm social action and social justice as a central prophetic focus of traditional Reform Jewish belief and practice.

-In the 19th century, the earliest Reform Rabbis rejected all of the “end of days” beliefs as superstitious and anti-intellectual.
+In the 19th century, the earliest Reform Rabbis rejected all end of days beliefs as superstitious and anti-intellectual.
 They made a radical change: instead of praying for a Messiah, we now pray for a Messianic Age.
-In Hebrew in the prayer for our ancestors, instead of praying for a go’el or “redeemer,” the Reform siddur refers to ge’ula or “redemption.”
+In Hebrew, in the prayer for our ancestors, instead of praying for a go’el or “redeemer,” the Reform siddur refers to ge’ula or “redemption.”
 These changes have been maintained from the earliest Reform innovations and continue today.